eth-siplab/egoPPG/README.md

 ## :wrench: Setup
 ___________
-To use the environment we used for our paper, simply run:
+To use the environmen we used for our paper, simply run:
 ```
 conda env create -f environment.yml`
 conda activate egoPPG